mogill/ems/README.md

 ### Install via npm
 EMS is available as a NPM Package.
-EMS itself has no external dependencies, but does require compiling native C++ functions using <code>node-gyp</code>, which is also available as a NPM (<code>sudo npm install -g node-gyp</code>).

-The native C parts of EMS depend on other NPM packages to compile and load.
-Specifically, the Foreign Function Interface (ffi), C-to-V8 symbol renaming (bindings), and the native addon abstraction layer (nan) are also required to compile EMS.
+EMS depends on several other NPM packages to compile the native addon: the Foreign Function Interface (ffi), C-to-V8 symbol renaming (bindings), and the native addon abstraction layer (nan).

 ```sh
 npm install ems
 ```